 It is now law in Dubai for all residents to have medical insurance in place.
 Abu Dhabi introduced this requirement several years ago and other emirates may follow suit in time.
 With 56% of people saying that maintaining good health is a major concern there are other steps you can take to protect not only your family but yourself too.

 Increasingly popular is Critical Illness Cover which can be arranged as a standalone policy or combined with your life cover.
 This is a type of insurance that pays out a lump sum if you are diagnosed with a life-threatening illness such as cancer or heart disease plus a host of other conditions.
 Statistically you are something like five times as likely to suffer from a serious illness than to die before age 65 so you can see the importance.

-You will also find some useful points in this earlier article: Is your family protected if you die?
-Six common misconceptions
+You will also find some useful points in this article: Is your family financially protected if you die?
+Six common errors